Most of your questions will be answered in the Guidelines, Terms and Conditions found in the How to Enter page.

 Yes.
 All five copies are needed for the judging process and State Library records.

 Shortlisted applicants will be notified via email.
-Unsuccessful entries will not be advised personally of the results.
-The shortlist will be announced on the State Library Website and social media.
+Unsuccessful entries may not be advised personally of the results.
+The shortlist will be announced on the State Library website and social media @statelibrarywa.